 Before becoming a full-time coach, I served for many years as vice president and corporate officer of telecommunications at the Chicago Mercantile Exchange.
 In addition to being accountable to the Board of Directors for insuring the operational integrity and fiduciary control of all CME telecommunications systems and programs, I was responsible for bringing a number of innovative, game-changing, wireless technology applications to the CME trading floors.
 Earlier still, I played a significant role in insuring both the successful relocation of the CME to its new headquarters and the subsequent build-out of its Upper Trading Floor (UTF).

 In recognition of this impact and influence, I was asked by the President of the Exchange to be part of the UTF’s Day One Opening Bell-Ringing Ceremony.
-(That’s me, stage right – the guy just under the white ‘X’, clapping – in a picture that was ultimately used as the cover of the Exchange’s Annual Report, that year.)
+(That’s me, stage right – the guy just under the white ‘X’, clapping – in a picture that served as the cover of the Exchange’s Annual Report, that year.)

 - MBA, Marketing – DePaul University, Chicago, Illinois